xbrlus/xbrl-api/api/xbrlParts.md

     `AccessionID=[int] OR Accession=[alpha]`
     - AccessionID: Internal Accession identifier used by the XBRL US database.
 This is a unique filing identifier.
 For example one company will have many filings.
 This is returned by the API and can be used in subsequent calls.
 This allows a comma separated list.

     - Accession: SEC Filing accession number.
 This is the accession number used as the filing identifier used by the SEC.
-This parameter does not allow a comma separated list.
+This parameter allows a comma separated list.

-   **Optional:**

      `Element=[alphanumeric]` - The element name in the base taxonomy.
 This parameter will **not** take a comma separated list.

+   **Optional:**

     `AccessionID=[int]` - Internal Accession identifier used by the XBRL US database.
 This is a unique filing identifier.
 For example one company will have many filings.
 This is returned by the API and can be used in subsequent calls.
 This allows a comma separated list.

     `Accession=[alpha]` - Filing accession number.
 This is the accession number used as the filing identifier used by the SEC.
-This parameter does not allow a comma separated list.
+This parameter allows a comma separated list.

    **Minimum:**